The prime rib, or standing rib roast, is a fine American Christmas or special occasion menu item, because the prime rib roast is spectacularly tasty.

 Prime Rib Roast Philosophy

 And, at some point, you’re going to fuck it up.
 You will undercook it or, most likely, overcook it.
-And not only will a table full of people be looking at you, you’ll be thinking of your wallet and how you simply ripped $80 to $125 (or more) out of your bank account and tossed it in the shredder.
+And not only will a table full of people be looking at you, but you’ll also be thinking of your wallet and how you simply ripped $80 to $125 (or more) out of your bank account and tossed it in the shredder.

 Why does that happen?
 I followed the recipe!

-Sorry, my friend; in slow roasting, everything from the quality of the cut to the oven can produce enough variables to cause you to undercook or overcook your prime rib while exactly following presented instructions.
+Sorry, my friend; in slow roasting, everything from the quality of the cut to the oven can produce enough variables to cause you to undercook or overcook your prime rib while exactly following the presented instructions.
 The most likely culprit: the electric thermometer said one thing and the roast was another.
 Maybe the probe was jammed in there wrong.
 One key difference is the person who gave you the recipe use a thermometer that gives a different reading than yours.
 One time I used two thermometers on the same roast and one said medium rare and the other said rare and the roast was medium rare, almost medium.

 This variance is what many guides on the internet and in cookbooks do not mention.
 They simply assume you understand you need experience at cooking roasts.
 When something goes wrong, you somehow can magically intuit what to change next time.